DreamCobbler/fiction-dl/README.md

 ### Packing stories

 If you're downloading a lot of short stories, you can *pack* them into a single file, using the "-pack" command line option.
-This way you're adding only a single item to your Kindle book list, instead of twenty.
+This way you're adding only a single item to your Kindle book list, instead of many.

 ## ✿ Installation